 So that winter as I prepared my seed orders for spring, colorful flowers were at the top of my list.
 Not only do I love their outdoor display, but to me, one thing that says “country kitchen” is a large pitcher stuffed with multi-colored fresh flowers.
-Another plus is that colorful flowers attract beautiful butterflies and birds to the garden.
+Another plus is that colorful flowers attract industrious bees, beautiful butterflies and interesting birds to the garden.

 Country Gardens Are Not Just for Vegetables

 Flower seeds can be bought locally in the spring or ordered from seed companies throughout the year.

 Their catalogs full of beautiful photos and descriptions.
 It’s easy to build a list of favorites.
 You can even find seed mixes for flowers that attract butterflies and hummingbirds.
 Flowers that last well in indoor bouquets are often described with the words “cut flowers” or “cutting garden.”